 I’m not going to talk here about how to create your 3D model, but I will give you one tip.
 In my experience cutting a straight, clean edge in silicone is extremely difficult.
 So, if you need a clean edge around your items, I’d highly recommend putting a ‘plate’ along the back of the item.
 When you make the silicone mold, it will give you a nice clean edge.
 Here’s an example of what the 3D model for one of my items looks like:

-3D printing with a resin 3D printer still feels as much like an art as a science to me.
+3D printing masters for silicone molds with a resin 3D printer still feels as much like an art as a science to me.
 The details of getting a successful print can vary a lot depending on the shape of what you are trying to print, the printer you are using, and the resin you are using.
-For my items I’ve had the best luck printing them “Standing up”, with the back of the item perpendicular to the build plate.
+For my items I’ve had the best luck 3D printing them “Standing up”, with the back of the item perpendicular to the build plate.
 Here’s an example of one of my items on the 3D printer before I remove it.

 This does mean that 3D printing takes a long time.
 However, it also results in higher fidelity prints than any other orientation I tried.
 I’ve experimented with printing at Z resolutions ranging from 10 μm to 50 μm. and generally these days do most of my prints at 15 μm.